 In Gill's spare time, she loves nothing more than taking long walks in the woods with her "mad" Bearded Collies, Mac and Cami.
 Her favourite time of day is watching Corrie with a Crunchie and at some point in the not too distant future she is determined to learn how to use the remote control for the TV!

 Stephen Stern: Second-Line Network Support Engineer Stephen has been with Technica since August 2008 and holds qualifications in Intermediate and Advanced Information Technology, A+ and Net+.

-With six years in the IT industry working for a variety of blue-chip corporations, Stephen has been able to hone his super-fast client service responsiveness that has rapidly become synonymous with the Technica brand.
+With nine years in the IT industry working for a variety of blue-chip corporations, Stephen has been able to hone his super-fast client service responsiveness that has rapidly become synonymous with the Technica brand.

 "We stand for quick support and friendly service with innovative solutions"

 With more and more businesses relying more and more on technology - be it hardware, software or the ever-increasing dependence we have on the internet, Stephen feels that the importance of qualified and experienced support has never been more vital and through Technica, will only improve.